How to Cancel Allstate Car Insurance

 blueCheck icon

-Allstate accepts cancellation by phone, through an agent or via the Allstate app.
-Confirm which method works for your policy type.
+Allstate cancellations can be done by phone, through an agent or via the app.
+Confirm which method applies to your policy type before you start.

 blueCheck icon